-Robots as tools for understanding human behavior
+Robots as tools for understanding human behavior.

-Such theories include a theoretical framework for discerning socially appropriate robotic assistance, robot-assisted social skills interventions for Autism Spectrum Disorder, long-term mental health support for caregivers of those with dementia, a teleoperated robot platform for mitigating social isolation during the COVID-19 pandemic, designing robotic environments for social-emotional regulation for NYC public schools, and building custom social robots for anxiety reduction on university campuses.
+Such theories include a theoretical framework for discerning socially appropriate robotic assistance, robot-assisted social skills interventions for Autism Spectrum Disorder, long-term mental health support for caregivers of and individuals with dementia, a teleoperated robot platform for mitigating social isolation during the COVID-19 pandemic, designing robotic environments for social-emotional regulation for NYC public schools, and building custom social robots for anxiety reduction on university campuses.

 Roboticist · Researcher · NPO Director

-Currently, I am a Ph.D. student at Yale University in robotics and a member of the Social Robotics Lab advised by Brian Scassellati.
+Currently, I am a Ph.D. candidate (ABD) at Yale University in robotics and a member of the Social Robotics Lab advised by Brian Scassellati.
 During my six years at Yale, I've co-written the Handbook for Residental Deans, led course sections in AI and Robotics, and have advised over 20 students towards their thesis.

 Prior to Yale, I was the Assistant Dean for Research and Curriculum Development at LIU and a lecturer at various universities.
 Beyond lecture halls and research labs, I am the Director of the MIA Foundation, a non-profit that partners with local businesses and provides annual scholarships to support employment for adults with Autism Spectrum Disorder.